How to Stop AI From Being a Yes Man With an LLM Council

 No. Sometimes the direction is a wall.

 That is the annoying part about using LLMs for real decisions.
 Helpful often turns into agreeable.
-Agreeable is fine when you need a regex or first draft.
+Agreeable is fine when you need a regex or a first draft.
 It is bad when you are choosing architecture, product direction, pricing, security, or agent behavior that gets baked into the repo.

 At that point, you need a few voices willing to make the idea uncomfortable before it becomes expensive.